-Jasmine Block, 15, Swims Across Lake to Escape Three Men Who Sexually Assaulted Her for 29 Days
+Jasmine Block, 15, Swims Across Lake to Escape Three Men Who Allegedly Sexually Assaulted Her for 29 Days

 — News Stream (@newsstreamworld) September 7, 2017

 Although Jasmine wanted her rescuer to drive her away from the property, authorities asked that they remain nearby.
-When deputies arrived, Block was able to spot her captor, and point one of them out to police.
+When deputies arrived, Block was able to spot her captor and point one of them out to police.
 Authorities gave chase and ultimately caught all three men.
-The 31-year-old Holby and 20-year-old Powers are being held on false imprisonment, kidnapping, and assault charges – along with Thomas.
+The 31-year-old Holby and 20-year-old Powers are being held on false imprisonment, kidnapping, and assault charges.
+Thomas was also charged with the same crimes.

 JASMINE BLOCK 15, FRM MINNESOTA> GIRL Held Captive For A Month Swims Across Lake To Escape Kidnappers https://t.co/Lgs5M8pFQN via @nypost